 An immunologist is a physician who studies the immune system.
 They specialize in the diseases of the immune system and why they occur.
 Most importantly, they know about effective treatment options, which can help people live prosperous lives, even with their immune diseases.
 Some immunologists work in clinics, seeing patients.
 Others are more actively involved in research, learning about new treatments and solutions to combat autoimmune diseases.

-Immunologists must possess the following qualities and skills:
+Immunologists should possess the following qualities and skills:

 Immunologist Work Environment